Female Genital Mutilation (FGM)

 seeking a law banning FGM in that country.
 That would leave Somolia, which lacks

-a central government, and Sudan as the two main countries where the practice
+a central government, Sudan, and Indonesia as the two main countries where the practice

 The following information sources were used to prepare and update the above